-Distinctive competencies/assets - competencies are something the health care provider does better than others while assets are something the health care provider has that is stronger than other can possess.
+Distinctive competencies/assets - competencies are something the health care provider does better than others while assets are something the health care provider has that are stronger than others possess.
 For example, a hospital or physician's office located in a densely populated area makes it very difficult for another health care provider to locate there.